chenhsong/OpenProtocol/cs/doc/messages_reference.md

 ### Description

-This class implements the `CNTRLER_ACTION` message, which is sent from the iChen&reg; 4.1 Server to the client whenever the current *action* of a connected controller changes.
+This class implements the `CNTRLER_ACTION` message, which is sent from the iChen® 4.1 Server to the client whenever the current *action* of a connected controller changes.

 ### Properties